Skip to Content

 Drugs & Booze: GET OUT.

 So let’s be conservative and say that “Becky” did everything right, lived in CA, and tried to get the best deals possible.
-Even if she bought 3 entire outfit at H&M and remained sober (sounds fun) around hordes of drunk/high bros/bro-etts, she’s still dropping $690 without the cost of food.
-Factor in three square meals a day plus a few extra water bottles throughout the day, since you know-Coachella is in a freaking desert, let’s tack on another $200.
+Even if she bought three entire outfits at H&M and remained sober (which sounds fun) around hordes of drunk/high bros/bro-etts, she’s still dropping $690 without the cost of food.

-That’s at least $880 dollars to be sober, dirty, clad in basics, and sleep-deprived since partying goes on till the ass-crack of dawn.
+That’s at least $880 to be sober, dirty, clad in basics, and sleep-deprived since partying goes on till the ass-crack of dawn.
 Becky, go home.
 What were you even thinking?

-– I know this because I literally spent LESS than $880 dollars on my trip and I STILL felt like I was living la vida expensive.
-If you look under my “Cambodia” tab, you’ll get to see of all the INSANELY beautiful activities that I got to participate in while expanding my cultural understanding and investing in myself.
-Seeing how the rest of the world lives is an important lesson for millennials to experience as it encourages empathy and social responsibility.
+If you look under my “Cambodia” tab, you’ll get to see all the INSANELY beautiful activities that I got to participate in while expanding my cultural understanding and investing in myself.

-2) Fly round trip from London to NYC
+2. Fly Round Trip from London to NYC

-– Less than 3 weeks ago, I booked my round trip flight from London to NYC for 320 GBP or $478 USD to come to America this summer to visit family and friends for 6 weeks.
-I’ll be bouncing from place to place without paying anything for accommodation, but I’ll still have the luxuries of a warm bed, hot shower, and cats to cuddle with unlike poor Becky at Coachella.
-Damn Becky, you missed out.
+I’ll be bouncing from place to place without paying anything for accommodation, but I’ll still have the luxuries of a warm bed, a hot shower, and cats to cuddle with, unlike poor Becky at Coachella.
+Damn, Becky, you missed out.

 – Canada, Mexico, Dominican Republic, Virgin Islands, Bahamas, Colombia, Costa Rica, Puerto Rico, Nicaragua, Sweden, Norway, Denmark, Germany, United Kingdom, Finland, Hong Kong, Peru, Spain, Poland, France, and Hungary.

-5) You could pay for an entire Associates Degree or part of a Bachelors
+5. You Could Pay for an Entire Associates Degree or Part of a Bachelors

-In California, an average associates degree (2 years) tuition will cost you $46 dollars per unit and Cal State tuition rings in at about 5,000 USD per year (4 years).
-Those $1000 dollars you just spent at Coachella is a big deal.
+In California, an average associate’s degree (2 years) tuition will cost you $46 per unit, and Cal State tuition rings in at about 5,000 USD per year (4 years).

-Traveling the world is about smart, reasonable financial decisions.
-I’ll be the first to admit that I don’t always have keenest financial mind, but I recognize when something just doesn’t make sense.
-All millennials should be investing in his or her personal development and skills; and not just our Facebook timelines.
+All millennials should be investing in their personal development and skills, not just our Facebook timelines.
 If you have the financial means to go to Coachella, function as a well-to-do tax-paying citizen, AND can afford to see the world, you are winning at life.
-Ignore me.
-You (or your parents) are clearly doing everything right.

 But for the other 99% percent of the population who’s living pay-check-to-pay-check just trying “get by,” recognize that there are small financial decisions that make a difference.
 Plain and simple.

-I saw nearly ALL of south-east Asia for far less than the cost of the average “Coachella” experience.
-You tell me what was more “life changing.”
+I saw nearly ALL of Southeast Asia for far less than the cost of the average “Coachella” experience.
+You tell me what was more “life-changing.”

 Kumiko